How to Get UPC Codes

 The SMB Guide is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

-Universal Product Codes, or UPC codes, are the 12 digit numbers found under barcodes on any point of sale product.
-UPCs are given out by Global Standard 1 (GS1), a nonprofit group, and serve as a standardized means of tracking inventory and distinguishing sellers by location.
-The barcode together with the UPC under it is scanned at the time of a sale.
+Universal Product Codes, or UPC codes, are the 12-digit numbers given out by Global Standard 1 (GS1), a nonprofit group, and serve as a standardized means of tracking inventory and distinguishing sellers by location.
+The barcode, together with the UPC under it, is scanned at the time of a sale.

 Why you should get UPC codes: